COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

                      **mxns = 3.0**

-``rembar_massloss``  Determines the prescriptions for mass conversion from
+``rembar_massloss``  Determines the prescriptions for mass conversion due to
-                     baryonic to gravitational mass during the collapse of the proto-compact object
+                     neutrino emission during the collapse of the proto-compact object

                             ``positive values`` : sets the maximum amount of mass loss, which should be about 10% of the maximum mass of an iron core (:math:`{\sim 5 \mathrm{M}_\odot}` Fryer, private communication)